 Talks based in Sarah’s doctoral research on the sentient relationality of trees, public ethnography, Indigenous research methodologies, and philosophies associated with the nonhuman turn.

-“Trees and Humans: Vulnerabilities in Equitable Relations and Interspecies Communication,” Clashing Vulnerabilities conference, hosted by Engaging Vulnerability, Uppsala University, Sweden, May 13-14 – postponed due to COVID-19 pandemic.
+“Trees and Humans: Vulnerabilities in Equitable Relations and Interspecies Communication,” Clashing Vulnerabilities conference, hosted by Engaging Vulnerability, Uppsala University, Sweden, May 13-14 – postponed due to pandemic social distancing measures.

 Response to keynote address by Sandra Semchuk, Telling Difficult Stories: Local / National / Global, Graduate Mini Symposium, Faculty of Media, Art, and Performance, University of Regina, October 7